nkdAgility/azure-devops-migration-tools/docs/index.md

  - Bulk update in TFS or Azure DevOps Services

  This is an advanced tool and is not designed to be used by those not intimatly familure with TFS, Azure DevOps Services, and their API's.
 It supports all version of TFS & Azure DevOps that can be connected to using https://www.nuget.org/packages/Microsoft.TeamFoundationServer.ExtendedClient

+## Change Log

+- v8.3 - Support for restarting the migration and syncing at the revision level.
+- v8.2 - Merge Git commit Fixing into Work Item migration (requires repos to be migrated first, can be rerun)
+- v8.0 - Merge of Work Item, Link, & attachent migrators into one.

 ## Getting the Tools